mar-esther23/WibblyWobbly/README.md

    - Is the first WibblyWobbly version online!
    - Includes basic operations to match list to catalogs

-## Acknowledgements
+## Acknowledgments
-Thank you [theFuzz](https://github.com/seatgeek/thefuzz/) team.
+Thank you, [TheFuzz](https://github.com/seatgeek/thefuzz/) team.
 You are amazing!

-Thank you [Syats](https://github.com/syats/) for helping with the hierarchical code.
+Thank you, [Syats](https://github.com/syats/) for helping with the hierarchical code.

 ---
->You see, most people think that time is a strict progression of cause to effect, but actually, from a non-linear, non-subjective point of view, it’s more like a big ball of...
-Wibbly-Wobbly...
-Timey-Wimey... stuff. </p>
+>People assume that time is a strict progression of cause to effect, but actually from a non-linear, non-subjective point of view, it’s more like a big ball of wibbly-wobbly, timey-wimey stuff. </p>
 <p align="right">The Doctor</p>